 Our other Louisville real estate update reports for the remaining MLS areas are updated each quarter.
-The following were completed through Q1 of 2016.
+The following areas were just completed through Q1 of 2017.

 - Area 0: Central Downtown District, Old Louisville Homes